Aureatus/readvocab/README.md

   - A quick and easy solution  that could be hacked together whilst a better solution is being developed would be to simply get more rare words than required from the corpus, and picking a set amount of random words from it.
 This wouldn't be an ideal thing to implement for various reasons, so i'll avoid it if possible.

 - An issue that isn't a problem yet, but will become one down the line, is the fact that any updated implementations of what a rare word is would invalidate the PDF data already cached on the database, so each improvement would set the user experience back in that area.
 I haven't thought about this problem too much yet, and as such only have one idea as to how to offset the issues effect.
-  - Said idea is to always calculate the rare words for a pdf that is uploaded, even if the pdf is already cached, and save it if the data is different.
+  - Said idea is to always calculate the rare words for a PDF that is uploaded, even if the PDF is already cached, and save it if the data is different.
     - Rare word calculation would take place *after* the request is fulfilled, so the user experience wouldn't suffer with unneedingly heightened loading speeds.
-    - Could add some sort of versioning system and only have this implementation take place if the pdf in question was last updated prior to a new update that changed what words might be returned from a pdf.
+    - Could add some sort of versioning system and only have this implementation take place if the PDF in question was last updated prior to a new update that changed what words might be returned from a PDF.
 This would mostly be important if I was trying to grow the userbase, because otherwise it wouldn't scale well at all, and i'd likely have to start paying for the server hosting.

 ## Tech Stack